Expert: Lack of oxygen killed George Floyd, not drugs

 The lack of oxygen resulted in brain damage and caused his heart to stop, the witness said.

-Tobin, analyzing a graphic presentation of the three officers restraining Floyd for what prosecutors say was almost 9 1/2 minutes, testified that Chauvin's knee was "virtually on the neck" for more than 90% of the time.
+Tobin, analyzing images of the three officers restraining Floyd for what prosecutors say was almost 9 1/2 minutes, testified that Chauvin's knee was "virtually on the neck" for more than 90% of the time.

 He cited several other factors that he said also made it difficult for Floyd to breathe: officers lifting up on the suspect's handcuffs, the hard surface of the street, his prone position, his turned head and a knee on his back.